deepin-community/btrfs-progs/ci/README.md

 To do:

-- 32bit coverage -- while this architecture is fading out, it may be useful to still have some coverage, however running 32bit docker in 64bit is not considered experimental does not work out of the box
+- 32bit coverage -- while this architecture is fading out, it may be useful to still have some coverage, however running 32bit docker in 64bit is considered experimental and does not work out of the box
 - add some kind of templates, there's a lot of repeated stuff in the *Dockerfile*s and the scripts need to be inside the directories in order to allow copying them to the image

+## Administration

+To pull all base images from docker hub or to update already downloaded ones run

+    ci/images/images-base-update

+Before running the CI tests locally the images need to be build from the templates, for that there's

+    ci/images/images-build-all

+Which is similar to running the `docker-build` command inside the directories.